Twenkid/Twenkid-FX-Studio/README.md

 https://twenkid.com/fx/TwFXStudio-24-12-2021.pdf

 **System requirements:** Windows 7 x86, possibly Windows XP, but not tested.
 In the past I've tried on Windows with Wine and it run, but I didn't have codecs installed.
-It may run with a proper Wine, because it's based on well established Direct3D9 and VFW libraries.
+It may run with a proper Wine, because it's based on pure classic Win32 libraries and the well established Direct3D9 and VFW.
+May require some VS redistributables - last compiled with VS2017.

 Additional mixing with an external audio track, prepared separately (the output file could be also .avi etc.) for publishing on youtube etc.: